maxio-com/ab-golang-sdk/doc/controllers/offers.md

 Once an offer is defined it can be used as an alternative to the product when creating subscriptions.

-Full documentation on how to use offers in the Chargify UI can be located [here](https://chargify.zendesk.com/hc/en-us/articles/4407753852059).
+Full documentation on how to use offers in the Advanced Billing UI can be located [here](https://maxio.zendesk.com/hc/en-us/articles/24261295098637-Offers-Overview).

 ## Using a Product Price Point